 Advance tax installments are to be paid on the basis of estimated income for a financial year.
 You can take deductions like Section 80C into account while estimating your tax liability.
 It is usually done on the basis of previous income trends of the taxpayer.
 The assessee has to estimate his future income and pay the taxes accordingly.
 This calculated income will be reduced by TDS deducted, TCS collected, MAT /AMT credit and any relief under tax-treaty.
 After making the first two installments, the assessee can also revise the estimated income and pay the next installments accordingly.

 Unlike other cases where the government asks for tax payment, here the onus is on the taxpayer to calculate his income for an assessment year and make the payments in advance in the current financial year.
 The reason why this is done is because the person who earns the income will know the future trends better than the tax authorities.
+You can use the Income Tax department’s online Advance Tax Calculator to compute the advance tax payable.

 For example, a businessman Ravi Prasad estimated his taxable income at Rs 10,00,000.